 Visualize real-time data via various kind of widgets and themes

-Provide management functions such as monitoring, controlling, configuration, firmware update, etc., all the things you need to work with Sollae IoT Gateway devices remotely
+Provide management functions such as monitoring, controlling, configuration, firmware update, etc., all the things you need to work with Sollae Gateway devices remotely

 Responsive design, support mobile, tablet, and PC web browsers